KiranPoudel98/kiranpoudel.com.np/_posts/2020-06-06-how-to-setup-google-analytics.md

 ##  Set up Google Analytics on Wordpress Site

-**Repeat the same step up to 7 as above and copy the given gtag.js script and, then do as instructed below.**
+**Repeat the same step up to 7 as above and copy the given gtag.js script as given in above step 8, and then do as instructed below.**

 **Step 9:** Now, go to your **WordPress Dashboard.**